 Many people think it’s just an excuse for being overweight.

-But weight gain is a legitimate symptom of an underactive thyroid, along with many others.
-Continue reading “How I Lost The Weight I Gained From an Underactive Thyroid”
+But weight gain is a legitimate symptom of an underactive thyroid/hypothyroidism, along with many others.
+Continue reading “How I Lost The Weight I Gained From Hypothyroidism”

 I have hypothyroidism.